whatsmate/whatsmate.github.io/_posts/2022-06-28-send-telegram-group-mp3-python3.md

 ---
 layout: post
-title: How to send a PDF file to a Telegram group in PHP
+title: How to send an audio file to a Telegram group in Python 3
 subtitle: Using the WhatsMate Telegram Gateway REST API
 published: true
-last_modified_at: 2022-06-27T00:00:00+08:00
+last_modified_at: 2022-06-28T00:00:00+08:00
 ---

-This article shows you how to send a document (e.g. a PDF file etc.) to a Telegram group in PHP.
+This article shows you how to send an audio file (e.g. an MP3 file) to a registered Telegram group in Python 3.

-To send a PDF document to a Telegram group in PHP, do this:
+To send a Telegram message containing an audio file in Python 3, do this:

 1. First, learn how to send a simple text message to a group on the [official site](https://www.whatsmate.net/telegram-group-message-api.html).
 2. With the above knowledge, you can now download our [sample code](https://github.com/whatsmate/telegram-demos/archive/master.zip).
-3. Locate the file `php/group-send-telegram-pdf.php`.  <script src="https://gist.github.com/whatsmate/d33a7190a32d39332ead44f2b0def96b.js"></script>
+3. Locate the file `python/send-telegram-mp3-group.py`.  <script src="https://gist.github.com/whatsmate/2cb03e098a0428161090f1106d1e5d06.js"></script>
-4. Study the PHP source code and customize the TODO/FIXME lines.
+4. Study the Python source code and customize the TODO/FIXME lines.
-5. Visit the PHP page you just created to send the PDF file to your group.
+5. Change to the directory containing the script: `cd python`
+6. Run the Python script to send your group your first MP3 file: `./send-telegram-mp3-group.py`

 Happy coding :)